gradle/gradle/design-docs/repository-transports.md

 - Resolve from Maven & Ivy repositories
 - Reasonable error message produced when resolving:
     - S3 Repository with empty credentials
-    - S3 Repository with `PasswordCredentials` (error may be when configuring repository)
+    - S3 Repository with `PasswordCredentials` (error may be thrown when configuring repository)
     - S3 Repository with incorrect credentials
     - Resource not found